royto/Volley-Score/README.md

 # Volley Score
-Volley score is an web app for managing volley ball score.
+Volley score is a web app for managing volley ball matches.

-## Ideas
-* Stats
- * Max difference per set -> with or without sign
- * Max difference per set and team
- * Difference evolution graph
- * Max consecutive points win
+The app is developped with the amazing framework [Angular JS](http://angularjs.org/).

+##Functionalities
+* Manage score of a match
+* History : possibility to save match and consult them
+* See statistics about saved match
  * Total
    * Total Points of a game
    * Total Points win by Team 1
    * Total Points win by Team 2
-* Provide Team Name completion as data list with last x name used
-* Time Machine : View score evolution per set
+  * Time Machine : See score at a precise time (set / point)
+  * Watch difference evolution per set